Revisiting boundary-driven non-equilibrium Markov dynamics in arbitrary potentials via supersymmetric quantum mechanics and explicit large deviations at various levels: Interpretation via supersymmetric quantum Hamiltonians

 while it is normalized

-The relation of Eq. \ref{phinviaQ} can be inverted by solving the corresponding differential equation for $\phi_n(x)$ involving the operator $Q$ of Eq. \ref{qsusy}
+The relation of Eq. \eqref{phinviaQ} can be inverted by solving the corresponding differential equation for $\phi_n(x)$ involving the operator $Q$ of Eq. \eqref{qsusy}

-The integration using the boundary condition $ \phi_n(x)=0 $ of Eq. \ref{BCexcitedpsi} yields the solution
+The integration using the boundary condition $ \phi_n(x=0)=0 $ of Eq. \eqref{BCexcitedpsi} yields the solution

-while the last rewriting in terms of the dual potential $ {\hat U}(x)$ of Eq. \ref{Uxhat} allows to check the vanishing of $\phi_n(y=L) =0$ since the integral for $y=L$ vanishes as a consequence of the orthogonality of any excited state ${\hat \phi}_{n>0}(x) $ with the ground-state ${\hat \phi}_{n=0} (x)$ of Eq. \ref{phi0hat}.
+The last rewriting in terms of the dual potential $ {\hat U}(x)$ of Eq. \eqref{Uxhat} is useful to check the vanishing of $\phi_n(y=L) =0$ since the integral for $y=L$ vanishes as a consequence of the orthogonality of any excited state ${\hat \phi}_{n>0}(x) $ with the ground-state ${\hat \phi}_{n=0} (x)$ of Eq. \eqref{phi0hat}.